Camp Lejeune Contamination lawyer

 Even individuals who whose mothers were pregnant and carrying them while their mother was living on the base might be eligible.

 Nearly all of the contamination at the base came either from chemicals from a nearby dry cleaner, a leaky underground storage tank, or industrial spills.
 Critical to any claims or lawsuits brought against the federal government is the fact that it either knew or should have known of the water contamination at Camp Lejeune and failed to do anything about it.

 The government also failed to warn military personnel, their families and others of the possible health issues that they might have to confront.
 There are strong indications that the military knew of hazardous chemicals being in the base water supply since before the 1950s but failed to do anything about them.
-Assuming they enact the CLJA, this would be the primary point for liability against the government.
+Under the Camp Lejeune Justice Act, this is the primary point for liability against the government.

 Damages Under the Camp Lejeune Justice Act: